iqimranbd/iqimranbd/README.md

 # Welcome to My Digital Playground

-## 8+ Years of Professional Experience | 80+ Successful Projects | Scalable & High-Performance Solutions
+## 8+ Years of Professional Experience | Scalable & High-Performance Solutions

 This is **Ibnul Quayum Imran**, passionate Full-Stack Developer with over 9 years of experience in the software industry.
 I specialize in building large-scale, high-performance applications that streamline workflows, enhance user experience, and drive business success.